-Although this medication is unlikely to interact with other medications, vitamins, foods and natural health products, tell your health care team about all of your:

-- prescription and over-the-counter (non-prescription) medications and all other drugs, such as cannabis/marijuana (medical or recreational) - natural health products such as vitamins, herbal teas, homeopathic medicines, and other supplements

-Check with your health care team before starting or stopping any of them.
+- Although the medications in this regimen are unlikely to interact with other medications, vitamins, foods and natural health products, tell your health care team about all of your: - prescription and over-the-counter (non-prescription) medications and all other drugs, such as cannabis/marijuana (medical or recreational) - natural health products such as vitamins, herbal teas, homeopathic medicines, and other supplements - Check with your health care team before starting or stopping any of them. - If you are taking a blood thinner (such as warfarin), your health care team may need to do extra blood tests and may watch you more closely.